bahp/pyAMR/docs/source/usage/introduction.rst

   serve as guidelines for determining appropriate treatment options.

-- **Quality Control:** Quality control measures are essential to ensure the accuracy and reliability of antimicrobial susceptibility testing.
+- **Quality Control:** Quality control measures are essential to ensure the accuracy and reliability of antimicrobial susceptibility testing (AST).
 It involves testing reference strains with known susceptibility patterns to verify that the testing process is performing as expected.

 - **Interpretive Criteria:** Interpretive criteria are guidelines provided by regulatory bodies,